Pete Rose Jr.: Draft and minor leagues

-Rose's best minor league season was in 1997 at Chattanooga, for the Chattanooga Lookouts, at age 27.
-He hit .308 in 112 games with 25 home runs, 98 RBIs, 31 doubles and 75 runs scored for the Lookouts.
+Cincinnati Reds (1997)

 Later that year, Rose was called up to the Cincinnati Reds for his only appearances in the major leagues.
 He hit .143 in 11 games for the Reds, but was widely shown on popular sports highlight shows when he copied his father's famous crouching batting stance during the first pitch of his first Major League at-bat.
 The junior Rose's two MLB hits give him and his father 4,258 combined hits, the fourth-most ever by a father and son behind Bobby and Barry Bonds, Ken Griffey Sr. and Jr., and Gus and Buddy Bell.
 The Roses are also the only father-and-son combo to get over 6,000 hits in professional baseball, including both majors and minors, with 6,467 at the end of 2009.

 In 1998, while playing for the Indianapolis Indians of the International League, Rose and three teammates hit for the rare "homer cycle" in one inning; Rose opened the inning with a solo home run; Jason Williams, three at-bats later, hit a three-run home run; four batters later, Glen Murray hit a grand slam; and two hitters later, Guillermo Garcia hit a two-run shot to complete the cycle.

-Rose played for the Tigres del Chinandega, a Nicaraguan professional baseball team during the 2007–2008 offseason.
+Rose played for the Tigres de Chinandega, a Nicaraguan professional baseball team during the 2007–2008 offseason.
 In 2007 and 2008, he played for the Long Island Ducks of the independent Atlantic League.
 He signed with the York Revolution on June 27, 2009, and was released on September 14.